Keitho08/pands-project/README.md

 # 3. Machine Learning

- Note that we understand the data in Iris following our detailed analysis, we are going to dive into the world of machine learning by creating an algorithim to predict the species of flower based on an user inputted variable.
+ Now that we understand the data in Iris following our detailed analysis, we are going to dive into the world of machine learning by creating an algorithim to predict the species of flower based on a user inputted variable.

  ## 3.1 Loading of the Dataset and libraries